Guimier/zzchat/README.md

 Directories documentation is maintained as `README.md` files.

-Code documentation is maintained in Doxygen (PHP) and YUIdoc (JavaScript) in comments.
+Code documentation is maintained in Doxygen (PHP) and YUIdoc (JavaScript) syntaxes in comments.
 You can run `ant doc-php` to build the PHP documentation and `ant doc-js` for the JavaScript one.
 You can run `ant doc` if you want to build both.
 They will be created as HTML files in the `doc` directory.